 This little light in me,

-I wanted to start this quilt immediately, but I knew that if I stopped working on The Duchess, I might never finish it.
-I drew the design and hung it in my studio so I could look at it every day.
+I wanted to start this quilt immediately, but I knew that if I stopped working on The Duchess quilt, I might never finish it.
+I drew the design on a piece of paper and hung it in my wall so I could look at it every day.

 I wanted the central figure to be the dominate aspect of the quilt, so I started with a very big piece of graph paper.
 This became a problem because I kept having to tape more and more paper to the quilt as it expanded.
 Pretty soon, my paper design was covering every inch of my 8 ft x 9 ft table and this was only 1/4 of the quilt!